TU-CSCI3362-SP22/activity-state/README.md

 machine vend.
 ```

 3.Boss wants to ensure the fortune machine stands in line with *everyone's* values!
+Only universally accepted wisdom should be dispensed!
 This is going to mean adding a user-submittable word filtering system!
+Create a word filter that censors our user-submitted filtered substrings from fortunes.

 Look at all the conditionals in the FortuneMachine's action methods!
 We have to edit all those? ooof.